fpgasystems/hacc/docs/infrastructure.md

 </tbody>
 </table>

-As shown by the table above, there are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including  Adaptive SoCs, FPGA, and GPUs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
+As shown by the table above, there are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including  Adaptive SoCs, FPGAs, and GPUs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).

 Additionally, reconfigurable accelerator cards have all of their Ethernet interfaces connected to a 100 GbE leaf switch (or 200 GbE in the case of the Alveo V80 compute accelerator cards), enabling the exploration of arbitrary network topologies for distributed computing.